stccenter/CloudClassification/README.md

 #### **6. Verify the installation of GPU and run the script**
    1. In command prompt, run the python script using below command.

-            set CUDA_VISIBLE_DEVICES=0,1,2,3 & python cloudcode.py
+            set CUDA_VISIBLE_DEVICES=0,1,2,3 & python cloudclassify-gpu.py

-   **Note:** In the above command, set CUDA_VISIBLE_DEVICES=X,Y,Z,... & python cloudcode.py
+   **Note:** In the above command set CUDA_VISIBLE_DEVICES=0,1,2,3 & python cloudclassify-gpu.py uses 4 GPUs.

-   where 'X , 'Y', and 'Z' are variables specifying the number of GPUs you want to use.
+For example, **set CUDA_VISIBLE_DEVICES=X,Y,Z,... & python cloudclassify-gpu.py**.
+Here 'X' , 'Y', and 'Z' are variables specifying the number of GPUs you want to use.

 Note: Line #17 shows all the physical GPU devices available to TensorFlow.
 You should see device_type: “GPU” in the list of devices.